apigee-labs/rapier/README.md

 ```
 The API defined by this Rapier specification exposes a single resource whose type is `Hello_message` at the URL `/message`.
 This resource has a single declared property called `text`.
 The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be
 retrieved using GET and modified using PATCH.
-You don't have to say this explicitly — it is implied by the standard HTTP patterns and our extensions.
+You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
 Rapier also assumes that a GET response
 includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 This catches problems when two people try to update the resource at the same time.
 The `Hello-message` at `/message` will look like this:
 ```json